primer/octicons-v2/README.md

    > Tip: Open a new terminal session before running `yarn svgo` to avoid stopping the developement server.

 1. View your icon at http://localhost:8000.
-1. Reload the `Octicons Viewer` extension in Chrome to see the icon on [github.com](https://github.com).
+1. Reload the `Octicons v2` extension in Chrome to see the icon on [github.com](https://github.com).
 You can reload the extension from `chrome://extensions` but we recommend using the [Extension Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) extension because it allows you to reload unpacked extensions from the toolbar.